NVCOG strives to assist member communities and collaborate in sharing resources that increase efficiency and create economy of scale benefits.

 In May 2018, The Connecticut General Assembly approved Public Act 18-169, which appropriated funding for a school consolidation study for the Cities of Ansonia and Derby.
 In accordance with Connecticut State Statutes §10-39 through §10-43, the cities’ Boards of Aldermen subsequently appointed members of the Temporary Regional School Study Committee (TRSSC).

-The Naugatuck Valley Council of Governments function in the study is to serve as fiduciary and contracting authority.
+The Naugatuck Valley Council of Governments function in the study was to serve as fiduciary and contracting authority.
 Following a quality based selection process for a study consultant, District Management Group, of Boston, MA, was selected as consultant.

-Staff Contact: HHW
+Contact: HHW

 hhw@nvcogct.gov